bjclark13/javascript_ahbc_august2021/lessons/Day47.md

 Practice exercise

-1. You are trying to save the world by biking to works.
-Create a collection in mongodb for tracking how commutes and the distance.
-A record should looks something like:
+1. You are trying to save the world by biking to work.
+Create a collection in mongodb for tracking your commutes and the distance.
+A record should looksomething like:

 ```
     {